miroop/testchallenge/README.md

 ## How to Run

-This application is packaged as a war which has Tomcat 8 embedded.
+This application is packaged as a jar.
 No Tomcat or JBoss installation is necessary.
 You run it using the ```java -jar``` command.

 * Clone this repository
 * Make sure you are using JDK 1.8 and Maven 3.x
 * You can build the project and run the tests by running ```mvn clean package```
 * Once successfully built, you can run the service by one of these two methods:
 ```
-        java -jar -Dspring.profiles.active=local target/testchallenge.war
+        java -jar -Dspring.profiles.active=local target/testchallenge.jar
 or
         mvn spring-boot:run -Drun.arguments="spring.profiles.active=local"
 ```